Control of Institution - Public/Private

 On Campus Housing

-The University of Scranton is a private Not-For-Profit Catholic and Jesuit institution.
-It delivers transformative education that is grounded in the liberal arts.
+University of Scranton delivers transformative education that is grounded in the liberal arts.
 Every aspect of Scranton education exists to help their students succeed.
 The University of Scranton was founded as Saint Thomas College by Most Reverend William G. O’Hara, D.D., the first Bishop of Scranton in 1888.

-Initially, college was started as ST. Thomas college which was given university status in the year 1938 and took the name "THE UNIVERSITY OF SCRANTON".
-According to the survey most of the students who enroll the programs are majorly from Pennsylvania, New Jersey, and New York.
+Initially, college was started as ST. Thomas college which was given university status in the year 1938 and took the name "The University of Scranton".
+According to the survey most of the students who enroll in the programs are from Pennsylvania, New Jersey, and New York.

 The online courses provided by the university are well structured and are designed in such a way that any student can understand and take up online courses easily without any hassle.

 The online curriculum reflects the same rigorous academic standards as the on-campus programs, taught by the same highly credentialed faculty.